notch8/bamboo/README.md

 5. In `Configure Database` fill out the form:

 * Driver Class Name: `org.postgresql.Driver`
-* Database URL: `jdbc:postgresql://postgres:5432/confluencedb`
+* Database URL: `jdbc:postgresql://postgres:5432/bamboodb`
-* User Name: `confluencedb`
+* User Name: `bamboo`
 * Password: `jellyfish`

 > Note: Change Password!

 # Demo Database Setup

-> Note: It's not recommended to use a default initialized database for Confluence in production!
+> Note: It's not recommended to use a default initialized database for Bamboo in production!
 The default databases are all using a not recommended database configuration!
 Please use this for demo purposes only!

 This is a demo "by foot" using the docker cli.
 In this example we setup an empty PostgreSQL container.
 Then we connect and configure the Confluence accordingly.
 Afterwards the Confluence container can always resume on the database.